DeanoBurrito/northport/README.md

 - `make all`: by default it builds everything, and creates a bootable iso in `iso/`.
 - `make clean`: as you'd expect, removes build files and forces a clean build.
 - `make run`: builds everything, creates an iso and launches qemu with the iso.
-- `make debug`: same as run, but it halts the virtual machine and opens a gdb server on port 1234.
+- `make debug`: same as run, but it starts a gdb server on port 1234, and waits for a connection before starting execution.
 - `make attach`: a convinient way to have gdb attach to a waiting vm, and load kernel symbols.
 - `make create-toolchain`: runs a script to install a cross compiler toolchain in the default location.
 - `make validate-toolchain`: validates the toolchain install.